jonkavana/data-representation-project/README.md

 Data Representation Project 2021

 ## Description
-The purpose of this project is to be able to demonstrate a fundamental understanding of a functional and operational Restful API linked to a web application that stores up to date information in a database.
+The purpose of this project is to be able to demonstrate a fundamental understanding of a functional and operational Restful API that sits in-between a web application and datebase, which when properly running will be running live.
 This project can be used in whichever manner is seen to demonstrate the following, at a minimum:

 > Flask Server <br>
 > REST API <br>
 > Database Table <br>
 > Web interface <br>

 The web application has been developed in Flask server with an API that performs calls with a database table.
 This API has been developed so that it can perform CRUD operations i.e., Create, Read, Update & Delete files.
-Authorisation has also been added to this project, such that only those with a specific Username & Password have access to this web application.
+Authorisation has also been added to this project, such that only those with a specific Username & Password have access to this web application and its subsequent functionality.

-## Installation
+## Installation for accessing files via a Virtual Environment.
-In order to run this Project, the user will have to clone the publicly available repository to their local machine, via https://github.com/jonkavana/data-representation-project Once this has been successfully completed, the user will need to be able to create a virtual environment.
-This can be completed with the following commands.
+In order to run these files, the user will have to clone the publicly available repository to their local machine, via https://github.com/jonkavana/data-representation-project.
+Once this has been successfully completed, the user will need to be able to create a virtual environment.
+This can be completed with the following command from the terminal.
+For further advise on the running of the git commands, please see the Support & Research section detailed below.

 > "python -m venv venv" <br>
 > ".\venv\Scripts\activate.bat" <br>

-Once the virtual has been stood up, a requirements text file will allow the environment to be re-created.
+Once the virtual environment has been stood up, a requirements text file will allow the environment to be re-created.
 The contents of this file can be accessed from any text file editor prior to running it.
+Notepad is a free text editor that can be downloaded via https://notepad-plus-plus.org/.

 Once reviewed, run the following command:

 > "pip freeze -r requirements.txt" <br>

 You have now created the virtual environment if you have followed these steps correctly.
 If there are any issues with this, a listing of websites has been created in the Research & Support section detailed below.

-## Instructions
+## Instructions for running files once V.Env is live
 If you have successfully created a virtual environment as detailed in the 'Installation' section above, then you can proceed with the Project.
 Copy and paste the URL that the virtual environment generates into your preferred browser.
 This project has been developed in both Chrome & Firefox.
 Once you run this URL, you will automatically be shown the 'home.html' page.
 This page has been created so that it has a closed audience.
 For ease of access however, the credentials have been left in a semi-transparent manner in the field itself.

 > Username: Lecturer <br>